-3. Forgetting to top up
+Forgetting to fuel up your tow vehicle

 Nothing amuses a caravan park crowd more than watching a newbie try to manoeuvre their big rig into a small site with a 67-point turn.
 At least that’s what it can feel like.
-(Don’t worry though, all the smirkers have been there and done that.)
+(Don’t worry, though, all the smirkers have been there and done that.)
 Everyone in your group who drives should practise reversing beforehand, and maybe even take a caravanning 101 course as well.
 Check out Tow-Ed’s suite of towing workshops which include four-wheel-drive and trip-preparation courses too.